jogaram/react-bundle/README.md

-## Purpose
+## Introduction

-* Run Symfony apps under [React-PHP](https://github.com/react-php).
+*Run Symfony apps under [React-PHP](https://github.com/react-php).*

-Note: This bundle hasn't got cookie support yet, if you need session handling, use Symfony HTTP Basic Auth header when handling user accounting in Symfony.
+This module adds three Symfony console commands to run a server with your APP.

+No configuration is needed.
+Follow the **Installation** instructions and read **Usage** section to know how to start using ReactPHP with your Symfony APP.

 ## Installation